artweb11/nickable/README.md

 # nickable
-A powerful native library for drag&amp;drop.
+h1 A powerful native library for drag&amp;drop.
 Inspired by Nick Dyno, the amazing developer!

+p Nickable is a vanilla js drag&drop library

+this is a test/troll library.
+Do not use this is production ( unless you're crazy )

+# LICENSE

+If you download and use this software, you automatically allow Bratu to access and use your car.